On-Line courses on SAICM in RussianBlog

 Lesson 6: How are EDCs regulated in certain countries?
 EDCs are rarely regulated as a group of chemicals.
 Learn more about what is going on in different countries.

-Please, register to the courses at:
+Please, register for the course here: